yusaseefa/nft-project/README.md

 The needed argument as a default is "nft_bevel.csv" for arg1 and any valid string as arg2.

-### Replace existing CSV provided as input.
+### Replace existing CSV provided as input, saved in the file system and use another CSV file of another team to generate and build new CSV with specific checksum or hashes.

-There is a nft_bevel file which can be replaced with another team CSV with the same structure to get the new CSV generated.
+There is a nft_bevel.csv file which can be replaced with another team CSV with the same structure to get the new CSV generated.

 ### Output file name